 ½ tsp freshly ground black pepper

 1 loaf sourdough bread, sliced ½-inch thick (12 slices)

 6 tbsp salted butter, at room temperature

 Preheat the oven to 400° F. Arrange the bacon on a baking rack set over a sheet pan in a single layer and roast for 20 to 30 minutes, until nicely browned.
 Drain on a plate lined with paper towels and cut in 1-inch pieces.

 Meanwhile, combine the mayonnaise, mustard, Parmesan, salt, and pepper in a small bowl.
 Lay 12 slices of bread on a board and spread each one lightly with butter.
 Flip the slices and spread each one generously with the mayonnaise mixture.
 Don’t neglect the corners!

 Grate the cheeses in a food processor fitted with the largest grating disk and combine.
 Distribute the bacon evenly on half the slices of bread.
 Pile 1/3 cup grated cheese evenly on top of the bacon and top with the remaining bread slices, sauce side down.

-Heat an electric panini press.
-When the press is hot, cook the sandwiches for 3 to 5 minutes in batches until the bread is toasted and the cheese is melted.
+Heat an electric panini press or griddle.
+When the press/griddle is hot, cook the sandwiches for 3 to 5 minutes in batches until the bread is toasted and the cheese is melted.
 Allow to cool for 2 minutes.
 Cut in half and serve warm.